Cocoa butter: Extraction and composition

 cocoa mass, also known as cocoa liquor or chocolate liquor.
 Chocolate liquor is pressed to separate the cocoa butter from the non-fat cocoa solids.
 Cocoa butter is sometimes deodorized to remove strong or undesirable tastes.

 Cocoa butter contains a high proportion of saturated fats also with the monounsaturated oleic acid in each triglyceride.
 The predominant triglycerides are POS, SOS, and POP, where P = palmitic, O = oleic, and S = stearic acid residues.
-Cocoa butter, unlike non-fat cocoa solids, contains only traces of caffeine and theobromine.
+Cocoa butter, unlike defatted cocoa, contains only traces of caffeine and theobromine.